MicrosoftDocs/cpp-docs/docs/cpp/welcome-back-to-cpp-modern-cpp.md

 ## Use range-based for loops to eliminate indexing errors

 C-style iteration over arrays and containers is prone to indexing errors and is also tedious to type.
 To eliminate these errors, and make your code more readable, use range-based for loops with Standard Library containers as well as raw arrays.
-For more information, see [Range-based for Statement (C++)](../cpp/range-based-for-statement-cpp.md).
+For more information, see [Range-based for statement](../cpp/range-based-for-statement-cpp.md).

 ```cpp
 #include <iostream>